dyorg/slim-token-authentication/README.md

 ]));
 ```

-### Attribute
+### Argument

-By default, middleware not tries to find token `authorization` attribute of route.
+As a last resort, middleware tries to find `authorization` argument of route.
-To enable authentication via attribute you must setting a name for attribute on `attribute` option.
+You can change argument name using `argument` option.
+You can disabled authentication via argument setting `argument` option as null.

 ```php
 ...